pdeschen/wuff-wiki/Prepare-Equinox-app-for-multiproject-build.md

   **CHECK**: Build task generates products in "MyRcpApp/build/output" folder.

-The example code corresponding to this page is located [here](../tree/master/tutorialExamples/EquinoxApp-3).
+The example code corresponding to this page is located in [tutorialExamples/EquinoxApp-3](../tree/master/tutorialExamples/EquinoxApp-3).

 Now we can move on to [Create OSGi-bundle and use it in Equinox app](Create-OSGi-bundle-and-use-it-in-Equinox-app).